 Why might this be relevant?

-The project focuses on public administration capabilities for digital and sustainable transition, which partially addresses the question about transferring digital innovations from the private sector into government.
+The project focuses on developing public administration capabilities for digital and sustainable transition, which directly addresses the question of enabling transfer of digital innovations from the private sector into government and collaborating with business leaders facing similar technology challenges.

 The overall purpose of the COLDIGIT project is to generate new knowledge on innovative digital tools and approaches, in order to understand how they can support governance of complex societal processes in the Nordic regi...